Saturday, November 28, 2020

 # # #

-Industrialisation would have ended it in any case
+Industrialisation would have stopped it in any case

 because it gave the poor less leisure and less pay,